By Laura V, Dognitive Therapy

 Perhaps the most important message to take away about dog behaviour is to ask yourself, ‘how is my dog feeling right now?’, when they are behaving in an unwanted way.

-- Create positive focus.
-Challenge your dog, play and engage with them in thinking games
+Create positive focus.
+Challenge your dog and play and engage with them in thinking games

 Whilst these starters may not immediately change your lunging Labrador, they will provide a foundation for leadership, which is essential to any behaviour change with your dog.

 Once you master these, you will begin to see changes in not just your dog’s behaviour but in their outlook on life.
 You will start to see a more confident and trusting dog.
 You will see a dog who listens and respects you.
-You will see a dog who is truly happy.
-All dogs deserve this.
+You will see a dog who is truly happy and all dogs deserve this.